Chris--B/Cprimes/README.md

 3) Benchmarks.
 I wrote part of the Python wrappers in C because I though it'd be more efficient, but I don't have all that much evidence for the case.
 Setting up some tests were amazing in making sure everything works.
 Benchmarks are a must.

-4) Test the C code.
-I have what I feel is fairly comprehensive testing on the Python wrappings, and to an extent that ensures the C code works properly, but I'd like to be sure.

-5) Ruby, C#, and Java bindings.
+4) Ruby, C#, and Java bindings.
 In that order, unless I get caught up in some new hype.

+5) Build 'primes.h'.
+A proper c-interface for the DLL would be nice, but I don't want it to depend on a bunch of little header files.